-Understanding The World
+Understanding My World

-Understanding The World is a prime area in St Luke's curriculum.
-We areas forms the basis for pupils' learning about the world around them and beyond.
+Understanding My World is a prime area in St Luke's curriculum.
+We believe the combination of discreet subject areas forms the basis for pupils' learning about the world around them and beyond.
 Our teaching and curriculum content supports the pupils' knowledge about their immediate context and how this fits into the wider world.

 Pupils learn about morals, politics and different languages, what it is to be British and our rule of law.
-The and social aspects of what it is to be an active participant in their learning and community is necessary for building resilience and starting to craft and shape early adulthood.
+The emphasis on spiritual, moral, cultural and social aspects of what it is to be an active participant in their learning and community is necessary for building resilience and starting to craft and shape early adulthood.

-As children move into Upper School, they will have the opportunity to pursue accreditations in areas that Critical thinking, problem solving and reflective skills are focussed on throughout as these skills are those that can be transferred to many other areas of learning.
+As children move into Upper School, they will have the opportunity to pursue accreditations in areas that match their interests.
+Critical thinking, problem solving and reflective skills are focussed on throughout as these skills are those that can be transferred to many other areas of learning.